 The rebels, rule breakers and renegades who rule this year's Top 10 list aren't looking for a Ph.D. in Traditional Cooking.
 They're pleasure seekers whose books are filled with quirky facts, gorgeous pictures and ingredients deployed in unexpected places.

 Yesterday came and went, but I never finished Ulysses.
 I never took up skydiving.
 Come to think of it, I didn't even really finish cleaning up my closet before the "Mayan Apocalypse."
 Yet even a failed apocalypse still has value, in reminding us that life is fleeting, fragile and unpredictable.

-Robert Siegel speaks with our regular political commentators, E.J.
-Dionne of The Washington Post and Brookings Institution, and David Brooks of The New York Times.
+Robert Siegel speaks with political commentators, E.J.
+Dionne of The Washington Post and Brookings Institution and Matthew Continetti, editor of the Washington Free Beacon.
 They discuss the Newtown, Conn., shootings, the fiscal cliff, and Sen. John Kerry's nomination to Secretary of State.

 When you give to WAMU, your tax-deductible membership gift helps make possible award-winning programs such as Morning Edition, All Things Considered, The Diane Rehm Show, The Kojo Nnamdi Show, and other favorites.